TONYCRE8/cre8-form/README.md

 Each form element should have a `POST` method, and also contain it's post `action`, even if the action is in the same script (i.e. writing `action="contact.php"` in the `contact.php` script).
 It should also have an `id` and a `name` value.

+For GDPR and privacy reasons, forms should have an input to ask for permission from users to store information entered into the form.
+This is where the privacy check comes in.
+If an input is labelled with the name or id of `privacy`, it will register as a privacy input, and not be stored in the forms fields.
+It will be used as a check after every other field in the form has been validated.
+After privacy is then checked, the submit button will be re-enabled.
+In case someone removes the disabled attribute on the submit button via inspect element, you should always:

+1. Add styles to prevent submission (i.e. [pointer events](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events)).
+2. Validate data during post (see [src/validate_form.php](https://github.com/TONYCRE8/cre8-form/blob/main/src/validate_form.php) as an example).
+3. Any other methods you can think of to prevent manipulation of data.

+At some point in the future, this form plugin will be more diversified, and will add the option to disable the requirement for a privacy input.

 ### Inputs

 [Every input should have a label](https://www.w3.org/WAI/tutorials/forms/labels/), all except for the submit button.
 Each input should also have a name and an id, prefferably ones that are the same (i.e. `name="email" id="email"`).